TheRenegadeCoder/sample-programs-website/sources/languages/hack/description.md

 }
 ```

-Here we’ve defined some function foo which takes an integer parameter and
+Here weâ€™ve defined some function foo which takes an integer parameter and
 returns an integer.
 Of course, nothing is stopping us from removing those
 annotations: